w3c/IFT/IFT-Explainer.md

 The link in the `src` descriptor points to an
 [IFT font](https://w3c.github.io/IFT/Overview.html),
 which is a regular OpenType font;
-this is commonlt encoded as WOFF2 for efficient transfer.
+this is commonly encoded as WOFF2 for efficient transfer.

 It containins only the data needed to correctly render some [subset](https://w3c.github.io/IFT/Overview.html#font-subset-dfn)